Team Canada Medal Count

 Olympic diving uses two types of boards: 3m springboard and 10m platform.
 There are individual and synchronized events for both genders on each board.

-In both the individual and synchronized events, divers must show variety, selecting from the five categories of dives:
+In both the individual and synchronized events, divers must show variety by selecting from the six categories of dives:

 There are four positions divers can take in the air:

 The combination of the dive category, air position, number of somersaults, and number of twists is used to assign a degree of difficulty for the dive.
 That is then multiplied by the score given by the judges who evaluate the technique and execution (starting position/approach, takeoff, flight, entry), including similarity of height and coordinated movement in the synchronized events.